 What is Cognitive Friction?

-How Do You Avoid Cognitive Friction?
+How to Avoid Cognitive Friction

 During Development Iteration

-You can also test for cognitive friction during the development lifecycle at each iteration of the product:
+Test for cognitive friction during the development lifecycle at each iteration of the product:

 Conduct expert evaluations: Cognitive walkthroughs and heuristic evaluations can help you detect cognitive friction, even the one that isn’t immediately obvious to users.

 Run usability tests on wireframes and prototypes: Nothing beats direct interaction with the product to test interaction design and examine how users will react to that design.
 The more user input you get, the more cognitive friction you can identify and thus you can focus on how to eliminate it in the next iteration.

 You can cause friction in your experiences by not being inclusive.
 Ensure that you consider the diversity within your target audience, including members of any minority groups.
 For example, if you offer only two gender options to your users, you can cause inclusion friction because you leave out many other genders.

 Below, you can see another example of how to avoid inclusion friction when asking for gender.

 Always consider inclusivity in your user experiences and research current best practices to make the best decision for your products and thus avoid friction.